coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 points but has become stable and conscious, is disabled.
 A disabled character may take a single move action or standard action each round (but not both, nor can she take full-round actions).
 She moves at half speed.
-Taking move actions doesn't risk further injury, but performing any standard action (or any other action the DM deems strenuous, including some free actions such as casting a quickened spell) deals 1 point of damage after the completion of the act.
-Unless the action increased the disabled character's hit points, she is now in negative hit points and dying.
+Taking move actions doesn’t risk further injury, but performing any standard action (or any other action the DM deems strenuous, including some free actions such as casting a quickened spell) deals 1 point of damage after the completion of the act.
+Unless the action increased the disabled character’s hit points, she is now in negative hit points and dying.

 A disabled character with negative hit points recovers hit points